MaciejLeszczynski/tar-multibackup/README.md

     # Timestamp format, used in the backup target filename
     timestamp=$(date +%Y%m%d)

+    #Set to true if starting incremental backup
+    backup_incremental="false"

+    #Set true if Logical volume to snapshot before backup
+    lv_to_snap="false"

     # Destination where you want to store your backups
     backup_destination="/var/backups"